bbchallenge/bbchallenge/src/routes/method.md

 In **case 1**. the machine is marked as **undecided** and is inserted in the seed database. <span class="text-sm">Note that introducing the idea of [a space limit](#time-space-limits) is novel compared to [[Marxen and Buntrock, 1990]](http://turbotm.de/~heiner/BB/mabu90.html#Enumeration).
 We conjecture that BB_SPACE(5) = 12,289.</span>

-In **case 2.** the machine is marked as **non halting**, see [Story](/story) for more details on BB(4).
+In **case 2.** the machine is marked as **non-halting**, see [Story](/story) for more details on BB(4).

 In **case 3.** there are naïvely <Katex math="2*2*5=20"/> choices for the undefined transition that was encountered.
 This number of choices is reduced by imposing an order on the set of states as this allows not to visit _isomorphic machines_^[4.
 Machines that are the same up to a renaming of the states].
 Further pruning methods are implemented to discard redundant machines.
 The algorithm is then applied recursively to the machines equipped of their new transition.

-Complete pseudo-code and details of the construction are available on the [forum](forum).
+Thanks to (a) using a [space limit](#bbspace), (b) using low level code for the simulation algorithm and (c) using 2021's computers we do not need to burden the algorithm's code with simulation speed-ups as in [[Marxen and Buntrock, 1990]](http://turbotm.de/~heiner/BB/mabu90.html#Acceleration).

-Thanks (a) using a [space limit](#bbspace), (b) using low level code for the simulation algorithm and (c) using 2021's computers we do not need to burden the algorithm's code with simulation speed-ups as in [[Marxen and Buntrock, 1990]](http://turbotm.de/~heiner/BB/mabu90.html#Acceleration).
+Complete pseudo-code and details of the construction are available on the [forum](#).

 <a id="time-and-space-limits"></a>

-### Time and space limits
+#### Time and space limits

 During the enumeration algorithm we need a criterion to stop simulating machines that have been running for too long and mark them as **undecided**.
-We use the conjectured value of BB(5) = 47,176,870 steps as this cut-off time limit.
+We use the conjectured value of BB(5) = 47,176,870 steps as cut-off time limit.

 We introduce the idea of a space limit.
-Indeed, as described in the [story](/story), the busy beaver value is traditionally concerned with time only.
+Indeed the busy beaver value is traditionally concerned with time only.
 But we can also ask an analogous question about **space**: "what is the maximum number of memory cells that a 5-state machine can visit before halting?".

 <a id="bbspace"></a>